top of page

-We will have a 9am Book of Common Prayer Holy Communion (said service) and a 10:30am Book of Alternative Service of Holy Eucharist with hymns, music and the praise band.
-The Rev. Dr. Bill Morrow will celebrate at both services.
-I will assist and be available for prayer and anointing at the 10:30 service.
+Sunday, April 19 we will be marking the Third Sunday of Easter.
+Andy will celebrate and preach at both services.
+We will have a 9am Book of Common Prayer Holy Communion (said service) and a 10:30am Book of Alternative Service service of Holy Eucharist with hymns, music, and the praise band.

 Those children who wish to join the procession are invited to line up at the back of the church at the beginning of the service.